-Fig. 1 The mean (\pm SE) crawl out response of Fl L. stagnalis from populations with low (Wistaria; Chilton; Little Hook) and high (N. Moor Main Drain; South Drain; Sowy River) predatory fish regimes, showing (a) proportion of time spent crawled out and (b) latency to crawl out under different treatments (n = 24 for each treatment combination).
-Columns without letters do not differ significantly from one-another but differ significantly from all columns with the same letter do not differ significantly, but do differ from columns bearing alternative letters.
+Fig. 1 The mean ( $\pm$ SE) crawl out response of F1 L. stagnalis from populations with low (Wistaria; Chilton; Little Hook) and high (N. Moor Main Drain; South Drain; Sowy River) predatory fish regimes, showing (a) proportion of time spent crawled out and (b) latency to crawl out under different treatments (n=24 for each treatment combination).
+Columns without letters do not differ significantly from one-another but differ significantly from all columns with letters.
+Columns with the same letter do not differ significantly, but do differ from columns bearing alternative letters.